 Stanford requires that you complete a total of four essays as a part of your application for admission.

-You'll need to answer a prompt provided by the Common Application or Coalition Application, depending on which one you use to submit your Stanford application through.
+You'll need to answer one prompt provided by the Common Application or Coalition Application, depending on which one you use to submit your Stanford application through.
 You can find more information about the Common Application essays here, and more info about the Coalition essay prompts here.

 You'll also need to respond to three Stanford-specific short essay questions.